Vaccinate a child

 A UNICEF health worker vaccinates 5-year-old Yousef and his 3-year-old brother Samir in Aleppo city.
 Immunisation is crucial for children living in war zones, as outbreaks of diseases can quickly escalate into lethal epidemics.

 Sadly, it’s the children who need vaccines the most that continue to be the least likely to receive them.
-These are children affected by war and disaster.
-Children living in remote and hard-to-reach areas and children born in developing countries, are the ones most likely to miss out.
+These are children affected by war and disaster, children living in remote and hard-to-reach areas and children born in developing countries, are the ones most likely to miss out.